-- 68. (1) An investment firm shall notify the following to the Bank in accordance with this Part and through the Online Reporting System: - (a) where the investment firm has failed to carry out the reconciliation referred to in Regulations 57(1), 57(2) and 57(3); - (b) where the investment firm has failed to carry out the daily calculation referred to in Regulation 58(1);
+76 (1) An investment firm shall notify the following to the Bank in accordance with this Part and through the Online Reporting System:

-- (c) any material reconciliation differences identified by an investment firm in accordance with the process referred to in Regulation 57(7); - (d) where applicable, the remedial actions referred to in Regulation 65(4) and the timeframe in which the investment firm carried out those remedial actions; - (e) any material lodgements or withdrawals by an investment firm from the client asset bank account, including lodgements or withdrawals made in accordance with Regulations 58(3) and 58(4); - (f) any breaches of or non-compliance with this Part. - (2) The notifications referred to in paragraphs (1)(a) and (b) shall be submitted together with the reasons for such failures and within one working day of the date on which the reconciliation or daily calculation, as applicable, should have been performed. - (3) The notifications referred to in paragraphs 1(c), (d) and (e) shall be submitted together with the reasons for such differences, transfers, breaches or noncompliance, as applicable, and immediately upon identification by an investment firm. - (4) An investment firm shall- - (a) submit the assurance report referred to in Regulation 65(2)(c) and 65(5)(b) and where applicable, the information referred to in Regulation 68(1)(d)- - (i) to the Bank through the Online Reporting System, - (ii) no later than 4 months after the period end to which the client asset examination relates.
+- (a) where the investment firm has failed to carry out the reconciliations referred to in Regulations 57(1), 57(2), 57(3), 57(4) 57(5) and 57(6); - (b) where the investment firm has failed to carry out the calculations referred to in Regulations 58(1) and 58(2); - (c) any material reconciliation differences identified by an investment firm in accordance with the process referred to in Regulation 57(9); - (d) where applicable, the remedial actions referred to in Regulation 73(4) and the timeframe in which the investment firm carried out those remedial actions; - (e) any material deposits or withdrawals by an investment firm from the client asset bank account, including deposits or withdrawals made in accordance with Regulations 58(4), 58(5), 58(6) and 58(7); - (f) any breaches of or non-compliance with this Part.

+(2) The notifications referred to in paragraphs (1)(a) and (b) shall be submitted together with the reasons for such failures and within one working day of the date on which the reconciliation or calculation, as applicable, should have been performed.

+(3) The notifications referred to in paragraphs 1(c), (d), (e) and (f) shall be submitted together with the reasons for such reconciliation differences, remedial actions, deposit, withdrawals, breaches or non- compliance, as applicable, and immediately upon identification by an investment firm.

+- (4) An investment firm shall- - (a) submit the assurance report referred to in Regulation 73(2)(d) and 73(5)(b) and where applicable, the information referred to in Regulation 76(1)(d)- - (i) to the Bank through the Online Reporting System, - (ii) no later than 4 months after the period end to which the client asset examination relates.

+(5) An investment firm shall notify the Bank of its intention to effect a material transfer of client assets to or from another entity, as part of a transfer of business.
+Such notification shall be provided as soon as possible but no later than 3 months in advance of the transfer taking place.